jugshaurya/showcase/mdx-blogs/react.md

 # React Notes

-- A javascript Library for building User Interfaces.
+- A Javascript Library for building User Interfaces.

 - Declarative
-- Component Based
+- Component-Based
 - Composition over Inheritance

 - Can write directly on

   - codepen
-    - create a new pen, and add babel preprocessor,react cdn,react-dom cdn
+    - create a new pen, and add babel preprocessor, react CDN,react-dom CDN
   - jsbin
     - can write javascript